School of Mathematics

 The School of Mathematics has a talented team of staff and students who work hard to communicate their love of mathematics to the wider community.

-Closely linked with our Knowledge Exchange activity and the Centre for Statistics, our dedicated consultancy unit are flexible and available to support projects varying in size.
+Consultancy: Our dedicated consultancy unit are flexible and available to support projects varying in size.

 Our blog spotlights different areas of the School of Mathematics community, giving an insight into the range of activity and work we do.